smsohan/immerse-next/README.md

 - [x] Google Cloud BigQuery - for storing changelog
 - [x] VPC - for safely connecting Cloud Run to other services
 - [x] Nginx - for a multi-container setup
+- [x] Prometheus - for sending metrics to Google Managed Promethous using a sidecar

 ## Flow of Data